 - Improved collaboration between Design of the Product and Process

-- Improved Design for Assembly and Manufacturability (DFA/M)
+- Improved Design for Manufacturing and Assembly (DFM/A)

 - Lower cost solutions selected earlier in the process